 3 Front-end Monitoring Solutions

 Solutions under the front-end monitoring umbrella operate through different means.
 Here are three main ways data is collected:

 2. Simulated Browsers.
-This type of front end monitoring system uses simulated browsers to access a web page or web application.
-This is the cheapest monitoring option, but is limited because simulated browsers cannot offer as accurate a representation of user experience as a real browser visit.
+This type of front-end monitoring system uses simulated browsers to access a web page or web application.
+This is the cheapest monitoring option but is limited because simulated browsers cannot offer as accurate a representation of user experience as a real browser visit.

 3. Real-Browser Monitoring.
 This type of front-end monitoring uses real browsers — rather than simulated browsers — to access a website or web application.
-This means it gathers information on exactly what a user would see if he or she accessed the site with the given criteria of browser, geographic location, and type of Internet connection.
-This will allow you to fine-tune your site?s performance for certain criteria before any of your users run into problems.
+This means it gathers information on exactly what a user would see if he or she accessed the site with the given criteria of the browser, geographic location, and type of Internet connection.
+This will allow you to fine-tune your site’s performance for certain criteria before any of your users run into problems.

 So What Should You Implement?

 And then there’s our solution (we can’t help but mention it!).
-Yottaa?s monitoring solution uses real-browsers run through a global hybrid-cloud network.
+Yottaa’s monitoring solution uses real-browsers run through a global hybrid-cloud network.
 The solution includes alerts by email and SMS for issues that you define.